bastienR17/portfolio/reademe.md

 4) after clicking on import you arrive on a new page, click on deploy

-5) wait a bit and voila your site is online
+5) wait a bit and your site is online